nytud/panmorph/README.md

 For example, `Vmis2s---y` is the code of a main verb in indicative mode, past tense, second person singular, definite conjugation.

+This tagset is used in Szeged Corpus and Treebank 1.0 and 2.0, and this is the output formalism of magyarlanc 1.0 and 2.0, as well.
+Later, a harmonized MSD-KR tagset has been developed, which is a slightly modified version of the original MSD.
+This tagset is used in Szeged Corpus and Treebank from version 2.5 on.
+Here we refer to the latter version.

 The tagset is available in two formats:

 * tsv